waveform80/structa/docs/manual.rst

     Controls whether the "safe" or "unsafe" YAML loader is used to parse YAML files.
 The default is the "safe" parser.
 Only use :option:`--no-yaml-safe` if you trust the source of your data

+.. option:: --json-strict, --no-json-strict

+    Controls whether the JSON decoder permits control characters within strings, which isn't technically valid JSON.
+The default is to be strict and disallow such characters